 - Counter-Strike: Global Offensive

-To open the console with a US keyboard, use the Tilde key right above Tab, and put in “Stat FPS” to see your frame rate.
+To open the console with a U.S. keyboard, use the Tilde key right above Tab, and put in “Stat FPS” to see your frame rate.
 You can also display the frame times by entering “stat UnitGraph.”
-You’ll have to navigate to the game’s startup options to insert an argument if you want to maintain a visual of the counter.
+You will lose a visual of the counter unless you open the options from the game’s startup menu to add an argument.